30 August 2022

 On your visit to Kew Gardens, you won’t want to miss taking in the botanical and architectural splendour of our glasshouses.

-Step inside the Princess of Wales Conservatory, the home of our annual winter orchid festival, as seen in the first episode of the series.
+Step inside the Princess of Wales Conservatory, the home of our annual winter orchid festival, as seen in the sixth episode of the series.

 When this spectacular glasshouse isn’t hosting Orchids, you can explore the 10 different climatic zones and see a huge variety of plants, from cacti to carnivorous plants to bromeliads.